 You have contacted me several times in recent years via Facebook, hoping to reconnect with the man you once called Pastor.
 Shockingly, you found out that I am no longer a Christian; that I no longer believe the Bible is the Word of God; that I proudly self-identify as an atheist and a humanist.
-I can only imagine how difficult and heartbreaking it was for you reading my blog for the first time.
+I can only imagine how difficult and heartbreaking it was for you to read my blog for the first time.
 You are not the first former church member to feel this way.
 I am sure you hoped that you would find me faithfully serving Jesus, preaching the gospel, and winning souls to Christ.
 Instead, you found out that I have repudiated all that I once believed and preached.

 You have two choices set before you, Wendy.
-Either you can embrace and befriend the Bruce of 2017 or you can hang on to the memory of the 1987 Bruce.
+Either you can embrace and befriend the Bruce of 2021, or you can hang on to the memory of the 1987 Bruce.
 I would love to be friends with you in the here and now, but life is too short for me to worry about people who cannot see beyond my beliefs and are thus unable or unwilling to befriend me.
 Virtually all of my former Evangelical friends, parishioners, and ministerial colleagues, have been unable to remain friends with me post-Jesus.
 I understand why this is so.
 Fidelity to Jesus and the Bible was the glue that held our relationships together.
 Once I deconverted, that which bound us was gone.
 Rare are friendships that survive for a lifetime.
-Today, almost nine years after I attended church for the last time, I have two friends who are Evangelical.
+Today, almost thirteen years after I attended church for the last time, I have two Evangelical friends.
 Everyone else has written me off or turned me into a sermon illustration, a warning of what happens when someone no longer believes the Bible is true.

 Since you can’t seem to bring yourself to befriend me as I now am, you are left with your memories of the time we spent together in the rolling hills of Southeast Ohio.
 And that’s okay.
 I, too, have many fond memories of the eleven years I pastored Somerset Baptist Church.
 Nothing in the present can change the experiences of the past.
-If it helps you think better of me, then by all means cling to our shared memories, pushing from your mind thoughts of Atheist Bruce.
+If it helps you think better of me, then, by all means, cling to our shared memories, pushing from your mind thoughts of Atheist Bruce.
 If you ever want to be friends again, you know where to find me.